Frostbite (game engine): EA Sports titles

 Enhancements for the PlayStation 5 and Xbox Series X/S began in 2020 with the release of FIFA 21.
 Improvements featured graphical enhancements to take advantage of the newer hardware.
 Notably, the PC versions of FIFA did not receive these enhancements until FIFA 23 in 2022.
 As the new version of Frostbite was implemented into these titles, the UFC, NHL, PGA Tour and College Football franchises do not have PlayStation 4 or Xbox One versions, with Madden NFL following suit with Madden NFL 26.
 EA has committed to bringing both EA Sports FC and Madden NFL, which both run on Frostbite, to the Nintendo Switch 2.
 The first titles from said franchises to release on the platform were EA Sports FC 26 and Madden NFL 26.
-Madden in particular runs at 40 frames per second on the Switch 2, while EA Sports FC 26 introduced HyperMotion V on the Switch 2.
+Madden 26 in particular runs at 40 frames per second on the Switch 2, increasing to 60 for 27, while EA Sports FC 26 introduced HyperMotion V on the Switch 2.
+In 2026, Frostbite came to iOS (Note: Apple A17 Pro/Apple M1 or later) and Android with the release of a dedicated EA Sports College Football mobile title.

 Not all EA Sports franchises have transitioned to Frostbite.
 As of 2025, the only EA Sports franchises to not run on the engine are the NBA Live (the last installment used the Ignite engine), Super Mega Baseball series and Codemasters' F1 racing game series, the latter franchise using Codemasters' proprietary Ego engine.
 The only EA-published title in the WRC series, EA Sports WRC, used Unreal Engine 4.
 Additionally, EA Sports FC Mobile (formerly FIFA Mobile) for Android and iOS still utilize the last-generation Impact engine due to the limitations of mobile devices, and EA Sports FC Online (formerly FIFA Online 4) for Microsoft Windows still use the Ignite engine because of hardware requirements.
-Similar to FC Mobile, Madden NFL Mobile (also titled Madden NFL Overdrive from 2018 to 2019) still utilize a custom engine for the game instead of Frostbite also due to the limitations of mobile devices.
+Similar to FC Mobile, Madden NFL Mobile (also titled Madden NFL Overdrive from 2018 to 2019), as well as the Apple Arcade version of Madden NFL 27 still utilize a custom engine for the game instead of Frostbite also due to the limitations of mobile devices.
+However, on July 9, 2026, EA released EA Sports College Football Mobile, which was the first EA Sports mobile game and mobile game overall to use the Frostbite engine.